ioChris/AHoJ/README-server.md

 Example of an input argument (query):
 “1a73 A ZN”
 The application will fetch the structure 1a73, get chain A, and look for zinc+2 (ZN) ligands to verify the input argument.
-If ZN is found in chain A of 1a73, it will retrieve all other known chains that are the same with chain A of 1a73, it will align them with 1a73_A and look for ZN ligands at the superimposed binding site of ZN on 1a73_A.
+If ZN is found in chain A of 1a73 (1a73A), it will retrieve all other known chains that belong to the same protein with 1a73A, it will align them with 1a73A and look for ZN ligands at the superimposed binding site of ZN in 1a73A.
 If it finds protein chains with ZN, it will list them as HOLO, if the superimposed site is empty of ligands, the chain will be listed as APO.
 If another ligand is detected on that site instead of ZN, the chain will be listed as APO or HOLO, depending on the user’s preferences (if the user wants APO with no other ligands there, it will be listed as HOLO, and if the user does not mind other ligands in this binding site, it will be listed as APO).